Think being a NASCAR driver isn’t as physically demanding as other sports? Think again

 The mental stress of competition, compounded by the imminent risk of serious injury, can make the heart beat like a jackhammer.
 Weather can also play a role.
 This is especially true during the hot days of summer when the heart works harder to regulate driver body temperature.
 Even the race car contributes: Beyond the hot cabin environment, the car creates vibrations that also stimulate the heart to beat faster.

-The race in Chicago will feature all of these challenges, putting extreme stress on drivers.
-Drivers will be racing closed-cockpit cars wheel-to-wheel through the twists and turns of an unfamiliar street course in the heat of midsummer.
+The race in Chicago featured all of these challenges, putting extreme stress on drivers.
+Drivers raced closed-cockpit cars wheel-to-wheel through the twists and turns of an unfamiliar street course in the heat of midsummer.
 These athletes must endure all of these challenges for two hours or longer, while racing 220 miles (354 kilometers) at speeds exceeding 100 mph (161 kph).

 While the outcome is unpredictable, the drivers will be pushing their bodies – in addition to their cars – to their limits.